1. What the regulation says

 - Satisfactory information about any physical or mental health conditions which are relevant to the person's capability, after reasonable adjustments are made, to properly perform tasks which are intrinsic to their employment or appointment for the purposes of the regulated activity.

-- For the purposes of this Schedule— (a) "the appointed day" means the day on which section 30A of the Safeguarding Vulnerable Groups Act 2006 comes into force; (b) "satisfactory" means satisfactory in the opinion of the Commission; (c) "suitability information relating to children or vulnerable adults" means the information specified in sections 113BA and 113BB respectively of the Police Act 1997.
+- For the purposes of this Schedule (a) "the appointed day" means the day on which section 30A of the Safeguarding Vulnerable Groups Act 2006 comes into force; (b) "satisfactory" means satisfactory in the opinion of the Commission; (c) "suitability information relating to children or vulnerable adults" means the information specified in sections 113BA and 113BB respectively of the Police Act 1997.

-The full text of Schedule 3 is at https://www.legislation.gov.uk/uksi/2014/2936/schedule/3.
-Where this policy and the schedule diverge, the schedule wins.
+The full text of Regulation 19 is at https://www.legislation.gov.uk/uksi/2014/2936/regulation/19 and Schedule 3 is at https://www.legislation.gov.uk/uksi/2014/2936/schedule/3.
+Where this policy and the regulation or schedule diverge, the regulation wins.

-2. Plain British summary
+2. Plain-English summary

 - Proof of identity including a recent photograph.